-The expansion will be completed in three phases between 2018 and 2020.
+The expansion was completed in three phases between 2018 and 2020.

 Fall 2018: First Delivery

-- Housing 1A/3B: A student residence hall that includes student life space and classrooms designed by Page Southerland Page.
+- Housing 1A/3B: The Granite Pass student residence hall includes student life space and classrooms designed by Page Southerland Page.

-- Housing 1B: A student residence hall that includes residential community space and classrooms designed by Mahlum Architects.
+- Housing 1B: The Glacier Point student residence hall includes residential community space and classrooms designed by Mahlum Architects.

-- Dining 1D: A multipurpose 600-seat dining facility, and two additional private dining rooms (75 seats and 20 seats) designed by SOM.
+- Dining 1D: The Pavilion is a multipurpose 600-seat dining facility, and two additional private dining rooms (75 seats and 20 seats) designed by SOM.